arkahu/RPi-Temperature-logger/README.md

 tmpfs /mnt/ramdisk tmpfs defaults,noatime,nosuid,mode=0777,size=20m 0 0
 ```
 -- will give all rights to access this directory
+I also recommend to put log files (/var/log) to tmpfs.

 - Download and modify scripts
 ```